-Pre-comp Written-The total amount of data sent to the MTree by backup servers.
-Pre-compressed data on an MTree is what a backup server sees as the total uncompressed data held by an MTree-as-storage-unit, shown with the Space Used (left) vertical axis of the graph.

-For the MTrees Space Usage view, the system displays only pre-compressed information.
+- Pre-comp Written-The total amount of data sent to the MTree by backup servers.
+Pre-compressed data on an MTree is what a backup server sees as the total uncompressed data held by an MTree-as-storage-unit, shown with the Space Used (left) vertical axis of the graph. - Post-comp Used-The total amount of storage space consumed on the MTree after compression, shown with the Space Used (left) vertical axis of the graph. - Comp Factor-The compression ratio of the data stored on the MTree, shown with the Comp Factor (right) vertical axis of the graph. - Note: For the MTrees Space Usage view, the system displays only pre-compressed information.
 Data can be shared between MTrees so compressed usage for a single MTree cannot be provided.